 You can also choose to customize your theme.
 If you click the Customize button the templates that define your current theme will be copied into your blog where you can edit theme.
-See section 5 - Customizing your weblog's them for more information on theme customization.
+See the Template Authors Guide for complete documentation on customizing your weblog's theme.

 WARNING: if you have customized your theme, then watch out.
-Switching themes using the Preferences:Theme page will destroy the custom changes you've made.
+Switching themes using the Preferences: Theme page will destroy the custom changes you've made.

-4.3 - Uploading Files
+5.3 - Uploading Files

 Roller includes a file-upload feature that allows you to upload images and other files for use in your weblog.
 Here are the steps to upload an image to Roller and to use it in a blog entry:

-- Upload the file: Use the Ceate & Edit:File Uploads page to upload your image file.
-Once it is loaded, locate it in the list of file uploads, right-click on it and copy the link. - Create a weblog entry: Use the Create & Edit:New Entry page to add or edit a weblog entry. - Include the image: Place an HTML <img> tag where you want the image in your blog entry.
+• Upload the file: Use the Ceate & Edit:File Uploads page to upload your image file.
+Once it is loaded, locate it in the list of file uploads, right-click on it and copy the link.

+- Create a weblog entry: Use the Create & Edit:New Entry page to add or edit a weblog entry. - Include the image: Place an HTML <img> tag where you want the image in your blog entry.

 If you don't know HTML, you might need help with that last step.
-Here is what an <img> tag looks like. <img src="http://jroller.com/resources/mrroller/leo.gif" alt="one happy baby" />
+Here is what an <img> tag looks like.

+'''

+<img src="http://jroller.com/resources/mrroller/leo.gif" alt="one happy baby" />

+'''